jeandersonbc/predictive-method-logging/README.md

 3. `log-remover`: Removes log statement from a project
 4. `log-prediction`: ML component for experimentation
 5. `java-token-extractor`: Utility for tokens and method calls extraction

+## Hungry for more?

+Feel free to post a question in the [Q&A Section](https://github.com/jeandersonbc/predictive-method-logging/discussions/categories/q-a) in the [Discussions](https://github.com/jeandersonbc/predictive-method-logging/discussions) tab.

+Please, keep the **Issues** for bugs/code-related concerns/etc.